-When registering a complaint, or escalating a complaint to the next level, you will be asked to give clear details of what you are unhappy with and what your expected outcome is for the complaint – what you are seeking and what you want to achieve.
-We reserve the right not to accept or escalate a complaint if this is not provided.
+When registering a complaint, or escalating a complaint to the next stage, you will be asked for clear details of what you are unhappy with and what your desired outcome is for the complaint – what you are seeking and want to achieve.

 Lincolnshire Housing Partnership Limited registered as a charitable Community Benefit Society under the Co-operative and Community Benefit Societies Act 2014 with registered number: 7748.
 Data Protection registration number: ZA345449